willynilly/gitcollab/README.md

 ws

-finally, open your browser to whatever the server starts running, like:
+finally, open your browser to wherever the server starts running, like:

 http://localhost:8000